-‘General Hospital’ Weekly Preview: ‘Encore’ Episodes Continue To Revisit Past Nurses Balls
+‘General Hospital’ Weekly Preview: Encore Episodes Continue To Revisit Past Nurses Balls

 On Monday, fans will be reminded of what happened next.
 This show originally aired on May 18, 2018, and Finn did his best to apologize to Alexis.
 Viewers will see Ava and Griffin together, as well as Nina and Valentin.

 As Soap Central detailed, Jason connected with Sam and they finally realized that Peter was Henrik.
 There was also action at General Hospital as Nelle was a patient there after her fall at the Quartermaine mansion.
-Carly was behind bars, as Nelle claimed she had been pushed down the stairs, and Michael was torn.
+Carly was behind bars as Nelle claimed she had been pushed down the stairs, and Michael was torn.

 Tuesday’s show will take fans back to what happened next.
 Anna was anxious, Kiki was misunderstood, and Maxie’s pregnancy took a wild turn.